KC5LK Biographical Info

 Greetings and welcome to my humble shack.
 I was first licensed in 1978 as KA5AFT.
 I kept that call until early 1981 when I requested a callsign change and received my current call KC5LK.

 In the years that followed my activity level has covered the spectrum from being QRT for 7 years to very, very active.
 I have helped to establish one Amateur Radio Club and served as an officer in a another.
-I am currently a member of the American Radio Relay League, Jackson Amateur Radio Club, Magnolia DX Association and Chiltern DX Club, and to help give something back to my hobby I am an ARRL VE, a Bureau Assistant in theW5 Incoming DX QSL Bureau, and a DXCC Card Checker.
+I am currently a member of the American Radio Relay League, Jackson, MS Amateur Radio Club, Chiltern DX Club, and 599 DX Association.
+So that I can give something back to my hobby I am an ARRL VE, DXCC Card Checker and CQ Checkpoint and on January 1, 2015 I will be the CQ WAZ Award Manager.

 73